 During the fermentation of dairy products, many desirable substances are produced or increased by the metabolic activity of the lactic acid bacteria, Propionibacterium, yeast and mold.
 These include vitamin B-12 and folic acid.
 Biotin may increase with fermentation as well.
-These dairy foods have additional peptides which are active.
-Claims have been made that the bioactive peptides can lower high blood pressure, and act as antimicrobial, antioxidative and immune system modulators.
+These dairy foods have additional peptides that are active.
+Claims have been made that the bioactive peptides can lower high blood pressure and act as antimicrobial, antioxidative and immune system modulators.

 Yogurt is a rich source of essential minerals, including calcium, magnesium, potassium, phosphorus and zinc.
 Their concentration is 50 percent greater than the concentration in milk.
 For many people, the minerals in yogurt are also more bioavailable – more digestible, with better absorption than in milk.
 It can often be digested easily by individuals with lactose intolerance.

 Yogurt is also a rich source of essential amino acids.
-The pre-digestion of milk proteins by the chemical changes of fermentation increases free amino acids, which are more easily digested than complex proteins.
+The predigestion of milk proteins by the chemical changes of fermentation increases free amino acids, which are more easily digested than complex proteins.

 Multiple studies have found that regular ingestion of fermented milk products is significantly associated with a decreased incidence of several diseases.
-Some of these include bladder cancer, periodontitis, and heart disease.
+Some of these include bladder cancer, periodontitis and heart disease.

-Harmful compounds may be found in fermented dairy products which have been contaminated by mycotoxins (fungus) and biogenetic amines, but there are strict regulatory standards set by international agencies.
+Harmful compounds may be found in fermented dairy products that have been contaminated by mycotoxins (fungus) and biogenetic amines, but there are strict regulatory standards set by international agencies.
 Effective methods for detecting undesirable substances have been developed.
 Most harmful compounds are identified before the products reach consumers.

-• cabbage, as sauerkraut and kimchi
+- Cabbage, as sauerkraut and kimchi

-• cucumbers, as pickles
+- Cucumbers, as pickles

 Fermentation by lactobacilli enhances the nutritional value of vegetables.
 Research with maize, soybeans and sorghum showed that fermentation reduces phytate content.
 Phytates are known to inhibit iron and zinc absorption.
 Fermentation of maize also increases the bioavailability of iron.